 Barbara A. Mitchell

 Dr. Mitchell, Professor of Gerontology & Sociology, was educated at the University of Waterloo (Honours BA, MA) and received a PhD in Sociology from McMaster University in 1995.
 Dr. Mitchell holds a joint faculty appointment with the Department of Sociology.
 She began her teaching career at the University of British Columbia in 1991 as a sessional instructor and she has been teaching at SFU since 1994.
-Barb has taught several undergraduate and graduate courses over her career, including: Introduction to Sociology, Sociology of the Family, Quantitative Methods, Families Over the Life Course, Youth and Society, and Families, Communities and Health.
-In 2002, she was nominated for an Excellence in Teaching Award.
+Barb has taught several undergraduate and graduate courses over her career, including: Introduction to Sociology, Sociology of the Family, Quantitative and Qualitative Methods, Families Over the Life Course, Youth and Society, and Families, Communities and Health.

 Dr. Mitchell has published her work in numerous journals and books, including: Canadian Journal of Sociology, Canadian Review of Sociology and Anthropology, Sociological Perspectives, Family Relations, Journal of Family Issues, Journal of Marriage and Family, International Journal of Aging and Human Development, Journal of Women and Aging, Canadian Journal on Aging, and Canadian Studies in Population.